jiangwenyuan/nuster/README.md

 Determines whether to use cache or not.

 A memory zone with a size of `data-size + dict-size` will be created.
-Except for temporary data created and destroyed within request, all caches related data including http response data, keys and overheads are stored in this memroy zone and shared between all processes.
+Except for temporary data created and destroyed within request, all cache related data including http response data, keys and overheads are stored in this memroy zone and shared between all processes.